 Ferrets are Mustelids, the biological family that also includes otters, mink, weasels, and polecats.
 Domesticated originally for vermin control, they now make extremely popular pets and are legal in all or parts of every state except California and Hawaii.

 Despite intensive lobbying to legalize ferrets in California, however, you cannot legally keep a ferret in California without a permit.
-Although disputed by ferret lovers, the California Department Fish of Wildlife takes the position that escape or abandoned pet ferrets pose a significant risk to California's rare native animals and birds.
+Although disputed by ferret lovers, the California Department Fish of Wildlife takes the position that escaped or abandoned pet ferrets pose a significant risk to California's rare native animals and birds.
 As a result, ferrets cannot be legally imported, transported or possessed in California except by a permit issued for a specific, legal purpose -- such as medical research or transporting rescued ferrets out of state.

 Another popular pet that is legal in many states is the hedgehog.
 Hedgehogs are cute nocturnal mammals easily recognized by their quills which, unlike those on a porcupine, do not readily detach from their bodies.